-- 14 Regular pharmacy students are currently trained in the hospital for 60 hours as substitute training on July 16 August 10, 2023. - Participating hospital: Armed Force Hospital in Mostafa Kamel - During Fall 2022/2023, Five field projects were carried out in the following courses: Pharmacy Practice Experience I, Biochemistry II, Pharmaceutical Analytical Chemistry I, Pharmaceutics III and Medicinal Plants. - Many field visits were done to link the theoretical and practical side such as (Amiri University Hospital, Children's Cancer Hospital 57357, Arab Company for Medicines and Medicinal Plants (MEPACO), The European Egyptian Company for Pharmaceutical Industries).
+- 5 Pharmacy students are currently trained in the hospital for 60 hours as substitute training from July 16 August 10, 2024. - Participating hospital: Zamzam Hospital - During Fall 2023/2024, one field project was carried out in the following courses: Toxicology and Forensic Chemistry. - Many field visits were done to link the theoretical and practical side such as (Amiri University Hospital, Children's Cancer Hospital 57357, Vitabiotic Company, Medzin Company, Isis Company (Sekem), and Mazhar Garden).